Hardware and Software Support Policies On-campus

 Date of Issue: November 29, 2001

 Support is defined as connecting computers to the College and Campus networks, installing software, installing upgrades including internal devices such as cards and memory, providing troubleshooting services to determine repair needs, completing repairs, and providing user assistance.
-The Division of Information Systems is the contact point for all hardware and software support issues.
+The Department of Information Technology Services is the contact point for all hardware and software support issues.

 Computer equipment, for the purpose of this document, will be defined as computer system units, monitors, external peripherals such as printers, scanners, CD-RW devices, zip drives, hard drives, tape drives.